Deputy Head, Emerging Security Challenges Programme; Strategic Anticipation Cluster Leader; and Director, New Issues in Security Course

-Emily Munro is the Deputy Head and Strategic Foresight Cluster Leader in the Emerging Security Challenges Programme (ESCP) at the GCSP.
+Emily Munro is the Deputy Head and Strategic Anticipation Cluster Leader in the Emerging Security Challenges Programme (ESCP) at the GCSP.
 In this role Emily leads projects and contributes to courses, in particular in the area of strategic foresight and international security and on initiatives seeking to foster dialogue on cybersecurity and arms proliferation.
 She is Course Director of the New Issues in Security Course (NISC), is a term facilitator and module responsible in the Leadership in International Security Course (LISC), and she directs an annual short course on strategic foresight.

 Emily has been with the GCSP since 2003, in functions related to partnership development and governance issues, training and academic affairs, and courses and projects on peacebuilding and new issues in security.